Guifang: Overview

 Among the succeeding Zhou dynasty's bronze inscriptions, the Xiao Yu Ding (小盂鼎) –cast in the twenty-fifth year (976 BCE) of King Kang of Zhou (r.
 1005/03–978 BCE)– mentioned the Guifang, probably located northeast of the initial Zhou domain.
-After two successful battles against the Guifang, the Zhou victors brought captured enemies to the Zhou temple and offered to the king.
-The prisoners numbered over 13,000 with four chiefs who were subsequently executed.
-Zhou also captured a large amount of booty.
+After two successful battles against the Guifang, the Zhou victors brought their captured enemies to the Zhou temple and offered them to the king.
+The prisoners numbered over 13,000, with four chiefs who were subsequently executed.
+In this campaign, Zhou also seized a large amount of valuable goods.

+No events involving the Guifang are reported after 650 BCE, which is also the last mention of the Northern Rong (北戎).
+They were replaced by a new group of Northern foreigners, the Di (狄).